5 Signs You Might Need to Switch Baby Formulas

 5. Severe Constipation:

 The average formula-fed baby has one bowel movement a day, although going up to two days without one is not unusual.
-In contrast, if your baby strains, produces hard, small stools, or suffers from stomach cramps, they’re probably constipated.
+In contrast, if your baby strains, produces hard, small stools, or suffers stomach cramps, they’re probably constipated.
 A change in diet may provide some relief.

 The Best Method for Switching Formulas